AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 // the function `augur.createMarket.getMarketCreationCost` and multiplying
 // the `etherRequiredToCreateMarket` value that's returned by 10^18 .
 var ethCostToCreateMarket = "0x58d15e17628000";
-// Use the Cash contract for `p._denominationToken` when creating new Markets. var cashAddress = "0xd2ee83a8a2a904181ccfddd8292f178614062aa0";

 var _extraInfo = {
   resolutionSource: "http://www.espn.com",